l3mpire/lemlist-developer/source/includes/_campaigns.md

 }
 ```

-This endpoint delete a lead from a specific campaign.
+This endpoint will unsuscribe a lead from a specific campaign.

 ### HTTP Request